jhkette/lbsme/README.md

 ### Nextjs ###

 Nextjs is built on the react library.
 It features Server Side rendering (the site renders on the server as well as the clien) which improves SEO.
 It also features built in routing - so folder names can be used to create dynamic routes.
-It also allows the devloper to create backend API routes or server functions that are run on the server.[https://nextjs.org/](https://nextjs.org/)
+It also allows the devloper to create backend API routes or server functions that are run on the server.[https://nextjs.org/](https://nextjs.org/).
+[Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

  ### Txailwind ###